Whoaa512/starred/README.md

 ## Shell

+- [msitarzewski/agency-agents](https://github.com/msitarzewski/agency-agents) - A complete AI agency at your fingertips - From frontend wizards to Reddit community ninjas, from whimsy injectors to reality checkers.
+Each agent is a specialized expert with personality, processes, a
 - [Cranot/deep-research](https://github.com/Cranot/deep-research) - Turn any question into multi-agent exploration.
 Recursive Claude agents that spawn sub-agents.
 - [ibuhs/Kokoro-TTS-Pause](https://github.com/ibuhs/Kokoro-TTS-Pause) - Enhances Kokoro TTS output by merging segments with dynamic, programmable pauses for meditative or narrative flow.
 - [PeonPing/peon-ping](https://github.com/PeonPing/peon-ping) - Warcraft III Peon voice notifications (+ more!) for Claude Code, Codex, IDEs, and any AI agent.
 Stop babysitting your terminal.
 Employ a Peon today.